-Non-degree studies, Exchange Studies, Studies under the flexible study right agreement (JOO), internal mobility
+Non-degree studies, Exchange Studies, Studies under the flexible study right agreement (JOO)

 Aalto University believes that education must offer more possibilities than ready-made solutions.

-The Aalto University Open University is open to anyone regardless of age and educational background.
-You should start by thinking about your goals: are you planning to take individual courses, complete a study module, or, for instance, eventually become a degree student at Aalto University through the Open University route?
-For the latter two options, see Route to becoming a degree student and Study modules.
+Aalto University Open University is open to anyone regardless of age or educational background.
+You should start by thinking about your goals: are you planning to take individual courses or complete a study module?

-When you decide to start studying at the Aalto University Open University, you should:
+When you decide to start studying at the Open University, you should:

 For practical information and tips on studying, it is also worth reading the Aalto University website on general study skills.

-The Open University studies allow you to earn parts of a university degree.
+Open University studies allow you to complete parts of a university degree.
 You may take individual courses or complete study modules of different subjects.

-For example, the field of business allows you to take courses included in the Fundamentals of Business Knowledge module, which is usually taken by the degree students of the Aalto University School of Business on their first year of studies.
+For example, the field of business allows you to take courses included in the Fundamentals of Business Knowledge module, which is usually taken by the degree students of the Aalto University School of Business during their first year of studies.
 You can take the courses in any order you wish.
 You can also take language courses or other courses you would like to include in your future degree.
 All credits for business courses you have taken at the Aalto University Open University may be transferred to your Bachelor or Master of Science (Economics and Business Administration) if you later gain admission to the Aalto University School of Business as a degree student.
-For details, please see more in our web pages.
+Please see our web pages for further information.

-Also those who have pursued studies in the field of technology at the Open University have the possibility to be admitted into an Aalto University degree programme in technology without an entrance examination and regardless of their educational background, provided they meet the requirements of the spring route.
+Those who have pursued studies in the field of technology at the Open University also have the possibility to be admitted into an Aalto University degree programme in technology without an entrance examination and regardless of their educational background, provided they meet the requirements of the spring route.

-If needed, please contact our student advisors (opintoneuvonta.avoin(at)aalto.fi) to book an appointment for personal study advising.
+If needed, please contact our student advisors (avoin(at)aalto.fi) in order to book an appointment for personal study advising.

-For the most up-to-date information on the courses offered each term, please see under Courses list.
+For the most up-to-date information on the courses offered each term, please see our course list.

 Basic courses do not necessarily require attendance.
 Some courses, however, for instance most language courses, do require regular attendance in class or allow very few missed classes.
 Courses that are based on in-class assignments naturally require attendance; also exercise sessions related to some courses may be compulsory.
 To make sure you know the requirements, you should always attend the first lecture of any course.